Measure and improve employee morale with a Celpax device. FAQs:

 Our business wouldn’t work if employees didn’t press so we of course make sure we act in the interest of the employees.
 Read the Celpax privacy guarantee.

 How can the Celpax help me as an employee?

 Being asked to evaluate your workday, the Celpax starts a thinking process within both employees and leaders.

 By starting a habit to give feedback upon how your day went, you automatically start reflecting over things that might lead to an improved work situation.
 I.e. are you more likely to press green when you leave on time?
 Do you think it’s OK if you press Red three days in a row?
 If not, what can you do to change this pattern?
 Or who do you need to talk to in order to change?
-Or do you tend to press more green at the beginning of the week?
+Or do you tend to press more green on the mood meter at the beginning of the week?

 By observing your reactions, you can change your behavior and actions so you get more ‘green’ workdays.
 You can also become a better colleague by trying to be more helpful when the trend turns red, and help finding answers and solutions to improve your workplace.